LTUC/amman-dotnet-401d2/curriculum/class-28/facilitator/DEMO.md

 Internally, the Identity authentication scheme uses Cookies.

-For this part of the demo, you'll need to get Auth and Identity setup.
-The steps are noted below, but this is a review of the **Async Inn** project from earlier in the course as well as mid-term projects.
-Students should be able to guide you through this.
-Build the core bits up socratically ... and treat this as a live code review/mob session with your class
+For this part of the demo, we'll be focusing on the MVC aspects of Authentication and Authorization.
+As we've previously built out an entire Identity system, we'll be bringing in the bulk of that

+### Auth Folder

+This folder contains all of the Auth Models and services pre-wired.
+Note that students are permitted to use this as they pseudo-library as they build their own stores.
+Note that the namespace in the files might cause them issues, so warn them to change appropriately.

-> Differences and talking points are noted below in these callouts
+> Differences and talking points are noted below

 ### Getting Started